Make Time for Freedom of Mind and Body

 I probably do not have to tell anyone reading this that technology has also presented us with seemingly endless ways to distract ourselves from the present moment, shaping us in ways that we barely comprehend.
 Social media platforms and recreational applications that include social interaction do not take lunch breaks, nor do they “close shop” for the evening.

 What used to be a natural rhythm of slowing down in the later hours of the day is something that many of us must relearn or at least do with intention.
-Most of the better sleep advice that I have seen includes the same basic premise:
+Most of the better advice that I have seen about getting better sleep includes the same basic premise:

 Slow yourself down.
 Reduce the “noise”, both external and internal.
 Sense your breath and bring your attention to the calm that you can access through your body.

 Specific approaches to sleep improvement abound, and you can find what works for you among the options.
 In my classes, I teach students to notice the quality of their rest and the idea of resting as if there is no time limit.
 How deeply can a person rest when they suspend the idea of time?
 My students experience their own possibilities within that question, noticing how it impacts them when they get up from the floor and walk around near the end of the lesson.
 Many express surprise that they can rest so deeply in such a short amount of time.
+Sometimes this rest invigorates us for more activity, and sometimes it signals a need for sleep.
 Several people have told me that they got the best sleep they have had in years following their first Feldenkrais Method® experiences.

 What captures my curiosity as a Feldenkrais teacher is the temporary freedom for our mind when we engage in this method.
 For a “moment in time”, we are not as bound to others’ expectations or to completing any pressurized task, and that means we can really listen to ourselves as we move.

-Time and timing play a fundamental role in our movement.
-Sometimes we listen for rhythm in our movement.
+In class, sometimes we listen for rhythm in our movement.
 Is there a cadence to the way that you walk?
 Does one foot strike the floor heavier than the other?
 Can you change the pattern when you want to?
+Imagine how learning to sense yourself so clearly that you can change something that you are doing in a moment and immediately feel relief from a more open transmission of force through your body.

 Other times we notice how and when we can shift speeds, becoming more agile in real time as we explore.
 We can learn a great deal in a small amount of time, and that taste of change is refreshing to most and freeing for some.
 Some have said they have escaped tiny prisons in these classes.